tugsef/SQLPatika.dev/README.md

 # patika.dev
 Patika.dev Educational Projects

-Repository Patika.dev tarafından ders içeriği oluşturulmuş Orta Seviye Java ile Web Development Patikası SQL dersi notlarımı ve ders kapsamındaki projelerimi içerir.
+Course content was created by Repository Patika.dev.
+Intermediate Java and Web Development Pathway includes my SQL lecture notes and projects in the course.